$0 Canada Parent/Grandparent Sponsorship Guide — Quick-Start Checklist

 PGP 2026: Is the Parents and Grandparents Program Open This Year?

 The answer is no — the Parents and Grandparents Program is not accepting new applications in 2026.
-IRCC issued Ministerial Instructions in January 2026 pausing new PGP intake while the department processes its existing backlog.
-No new Invitations to Apply have been issued, and no new Interest to Sponsor forms are being accepted.
+On July 15, 2026, IRCC announced a pause on new PGP intake while the department processes its existing backlog.
+No new Invitations to Apply or Interest to Sponsor forms are being accepted until further notice.

 Here's what that means for families waiting to reunite.